 By Geoff Schutte

-Geoff Schutte is a teacher at Tapestry High School and the co-founder of Educators for a Better Buffalo, which advocates for an informed teacher voice in education.
+Geoff Schutte is a teacher at Tapestry Charter School and the co-founder of Educators for a Better Buffalo, which advocates for an informed teacher voice in education.